kyverno/website/content/en/docs/Monitoring/_index.md

 ## Configuring the metrics

-While installing Kyverno via Helm, you also have the ability to configure which metrics you'll want to expose.
+While installing Kyverno via Helm, you also have the ability to configure which metrics to expose.

-* You can configure which namespaces you want to `include` and/or `exclude` for metric exportation when configuring your Helm chart.
-This configuration is useful in situations where you might want to exclude the exposure of Kyverno metrics for certain futile namespaces like test namespaces, which you might be dealing with on a regular basis.
-Likewise, you can include certain namespaces if you want to monitor Kyverno-related activity for only a set of certain critical namespaces.
-Exporting the right set of namespaces (as opposed to exposing all namespaces) can end up substantially reducing the memory footprint of Kyverno's metrics exporter.
+You can configure which Namespaces you want to `include` and/or `exclude` for metric exportation when configuring your Helm chart.
+This configuration is useful in situations where you might want to exclude the exposure of Kyverno metrics for certain Namespaces like test or experimental Namespaces.
+Likewise, you can include certain Namespaces if you want to monitor Kyverno-related activity for only a set of certain critical Namespaces.
+Exporting the right set of Namespaces (as opposed to exposing all Namespaces) can end up substantially reducing the memory footprint of Kyverno's metrics exporter.

 ```sh
 ...